 Designing a challenge coin has never been easier.
 However, the thought of all the details can be overwhelming.
 There is much more to a custom coin than a logo and some simple text.
 The best part about challenge coins is the level of customization you have in the entire process.
 The details matter, including elements such as plating, size, shape, and more.

-The options may be daunting, but luckily we are here to help.
-With over fifteen years of experience creating challenge coins and coins of all sorts, we've picked up a few things along the way.
-Below we touch on five key areas of focus for designing the perfect challenge coin.
+The options may seem daunting, but we are here to help.
+With more than fifteen years of experience creating challenge coins and coins of all sorts, we've picked up a few things along the way.
+Below, we touch on five key areas of focus for designing the perfect challenge coin.
 This will make the whole process easier, resulting in a coin you will be proud of.

-It's important to understand the coin's role and who you are creating challenge coins for.
+It's important to understand who you are creating challenge coins for.
 Consider why you are making a custom coin.
 Do you want to acknowledge a particular act or service?
 Is the coin going to serve as a symbol of pride and honor?
-Coins are designed with a purpose, from simple to in-depth.
-However, once you have identified your coin's intention, the rest of the design process becomes manageable.
+Coins are designed with a purpose, from simple to in-depth..
+Once you have identified your coin's intention, the rest of the design process becomes manageable.

 Once you understand why you are making a challenge coin, think about your coin's actual design.
 It's always a good idea to conceptualize a few different ideas before sending.
 It's better to start your plan with a clear concept before sending them in.
 Think about details such as what emblems or logos to include or what colors and font styles will work best.
 It's also vital to think about how people will identify with the design.
 With a range of unique options, you will undoubtedly create something eye-catching and memorable for everyone, from supporters and customers to fans, friends, and family.